 As you can see in the graph above, the benefit of doing this is that you are minimizing the pre-exercise gain.
 This could potentially limit your exposure to AMT.
 The downside here that you are taking on risk.
 There is no guarantee that your stock will ever be liquid, so you are paying to buy stock that could one day be worthless.

-If you choose to early exercise, you will almost always want to file an 83(b) election.
+If you choose to exercise options early, you will almost always want to file an 83(b) election.
 You only have 30 days to file this with the IRS, and there are no exceptions.
 If you fail to file the 83(b) election, you are subject to ordinary income tax every time you vest new shares.
-(Remember when you early exercise your shares are unvested.
+(Remember when you exercise options early, your shares are unvested.
 That means the resulting stock is still subject to vesting.)

-The third common time to exercise is upon an exit.
+The third common time to exercise your stock options is upon an exit.
 That could be at an IPO or an acquisition.

 This is the least risky time to exercise because you know the stock is liquid.
 You can turn around and sell the stock for a gain (hopefully) the same day you pay to buy it.